hxrshxz/ground-sense-bot/HACKATHON_PRESENTATION_GUIDE.md

 **Answer:**

-> "Our NLP layer uses Gemini AI which is multilingual.
+> "Our NLP layer uses Ollama AI which is multilingual.
 It handles typos through fuzzy matching and semantic understanding.
 We also have location normalization that maps 'punjab' = 'PUNJAB' = 'panjab'.
-For Hindi queries, Gemini translates internally and we show results in English with Hindi support coming soon."
+For Hindi queries, Ollama translates internally and we show results in English with Hindi support coming soon."

 ### Q9: "What about missing data or errors?"